pscally1005/pscally1005.github.io/_posts/draft/2025-09-12-raspberry-brownies.md

 - Roughly chop your chocolate, and fold into the brownie batter
 - <center><img src="/assets/Food/Healthier Dessert/Raspberry Brownies/combined.jpg" alt="" class="instruction-image"></center>

+- If you don't have 70% chocolate, you can make your own.
+Combine 4 tsp (17 g) melted coconut oil, 1 tbsp (11 g) cocoa powder, and 1 tbsp (12 g) granulated sugar (or zero calorie sweetener) in a small bowl.
+Spread onto a small plate lined with parchment paper, and refrigerate for 30 minutes to harden.
+Chop into small pieces

 - Transfer the batter to your parchment lined pan, and top with your raspberries, lightly pressing them into the batter
 - <center><img src="/assets/Food/Healthier Dessert/Raspberry Brownies/raw.jpg" alt="" class="instruction-image"></center>